konik32/openrest/README.md

 `@Value` annotations can be used with DTOs in the same way as in Projections

+## Events

+To default Spring Data Rest events ORest adds four new: `@HandleAfterCreateWithDto`, `@HandleAfterSaveWithDto`, `@HandleBeforeCreateWithDto`, `@HandleBeforeSaveWithDto`.
+The concept of the events is the same.
+Added ones just holds DTO object in context.

 ## POST, PUT, PATCH requests

 `POST, PUT, PATCH /resource?dto=dtoName`